michael-jebro/rocky-log/README.md

 # Login system on Flask
-Simple login system on flask with secure cookies
+Simple PostgreSQL based login system on flask with secure cookies and unique session IDs